Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Snowy mountains are always at risk of bad weather and extreme cold.
 In the depths of winter, you may be hit by blizzards and low temperatures, and in spring, you may be forced to hike for long periods under the intense sunlight.
 Even in such harsh natural conditions, backcountry guides must act appropriately while ensuring the safety of their guests.
 To do this, it is important to stay in good condition so you can move freely.
 We asked the pros what kind of layering they use in the mountains and what their impressions are

-* For detailed information on the guide club, click the guide club name and go to the guide club introduction page on STEEP!
+*For detailed information about a guide club, click on the guide club name and go to the guide club introduction page on STEEP!

 INDEX